 9 Easy Solutions: How to Get Rid of Sweat Bees

-Summer can be a frustrating time as far as insects are concerned, and sweat sees are no exception.
-Gate crashing your garden party, circling your head, or using your arm as a landing strip.
-What is it with these insects, why are they so interested in us and are they dangerous?
+Gatecrashing your garden party, circling your head, or using your arm as a landing strip.
+What is it with these insects?
+Why are they so interested in us, and are they dangerous?

 In this article, we will reveal the secret world of this bee and offer expert advice on how to get rid of sweat bees and get your garden party back on track.